jannecederberg/disqus-notify-content-author/readme.txt

 This plugin does not add anything to the user interface and hence contains no screenshots.

 == Changelog ==

+= 1.1.1 (2015-09-18) =
+Remove post type dependent notification triggering due to it not working correctly.
+Attempting to add it back later.

 = 1.1 (2015-09-18) =
 * Added possibility for users to opt-out of these notifications.
 This is useful for users who are also Disqus comment moderators; without opting out they will receive two notifications regarding comments posted on their own articles: one from Disqus due to moderator role and another from this plugin.